ranjithganeshkumar/house-price-prediction-using-xgboost/README.md

 # 🏠 House Price Prediction using XGBoost

 ## 📘 Overview
-This project uses the **XGBoost Regressor** to predict house prices based on various housing features such as average number of rooms, tax rate, distance to employment centers, and more.
+This project uses the **XGBoost Regressor** to predict house prices based on various housing features such as the average number of rooms, tax rate, distance to employment centers, and more.
 The dataset used is [`housing.csv`](./content/housing.csv).

 ---

 ## 🎯 Objective
-To build a machine learning model that accurately predicts house prices using **XGBoost (Extreme Gradient Boosting)**, a high-performance and regularized regression algorithm.
+To build a machine learning model that accurately predicts house prices using **XGBoost (Extreme Gradient Boosting)** — a high-performance and regularized regression algorithm.

 ---